 Each location shall identify confidential resources with whom members of the University community can consult for advice and information regarding making a report of sexual harassment or sexual violence.
 These resources provide individuals who may be interested in bringing a report of sexual harassment or sexual violence with a safe place to discuss their concerns and learn about the procedures and potential outcomes involved.
 These resources shall be posted on the location's website.
-Confidential resources include campus ombudspersons and/or licensed counselors in employee assistance programs or student counseling centers.
+Confidential resources could include campus ombuds, the CARE advocacy office and/or licensed counselors in employee assistance programs or student counseling centers.
 Individuals who consult with confidential resources shall be advised that their discussions in these settings are not considered reports of sexual harassment or sexual violence and that without additional action by the individual, the discussions will not result in any action by the University to resolve their concerns.